watson-developer-cloud/node-red-node-watson/README.md

 ### New in version 0.4.34
 - Added Keyword and Entity emotion and sentiment as options on Alchemy Feature Extract Node.
+- Allow Conversation credentials to be provided on msg.params

 ### New in version 0.4.33
 - Personality Insights node updated to latest December 15, 2016 GloVe profiles.